wgrahamb/modelingLibrary/README.md

      - Check alpha and beta calculations.
 - pythonFunctions
      - Finish working through filters.py
-     - need to derive a class from rocketPropulsionFinal.py called solidRocketBooster.py
+     - Need to derive a class from rocketPropulsionFinal.py called solidRocketBooster.py
+     - Port rocketPropulsionFinal.py to CPP and make it a main project.

 Folder Structure: